-To determine the revenue need, the department considered the following factors applicable to costs for DWC and OIEC: (i) the appropriations in the General Appropriations Act for fiscal year 2012 from Account No. 0036; (ii) estimated other costs statutorily required to be paid from Account No. 0036, such as fringe benefits and statewide allocated costs; and (iii) an estimated cash amount to finance Account No.
+To determine the revenue need, the department considered the following factors applicable to costs for DWC and OIEC: (i) the appropriations in the General Appropriations Act for fiscal year 2013 from Account No. 0036; (ii) estimated other costs statutorily required to be paid from Account No. 0036, such as fringe benefits and statewide allocated costs; and (iii) an estimated cash amount to finance Account No.

-0036 costs from the end of the 2013 fiscal year until the next assessment collection period in 2014.
+0036 costs from the end of the 2014 fiscal year until the next assessment collection period in 2015.
 The department adds these three factors to determine the total revenue need.

-The department reduces the total revenue need by subtracting the estimated fund balance at August 31, 2012, and the DWC fee and reimbursement revenue estimate to be collected and deposited to Account No. 0036 in fiscal year 2013.
+The department reduces the total revenue need by subtracting the estimated fund balance at August 31, 2013, and the DWC fee and reimbursement revenue estimate to be collected and deposited to Account No. 0036 in fiscal year 2014.
 The resulting balance is the estimated revenue need from maintenance taxes.
-The department adjusted this balance by taking into consideration the balance of the Comptroller of Public Accounts tax allocation account for the Division of Workers' Compensation.
 The department calculated the maintenance tax rate by dividing the estimated revenue need by the combined estimated workers' compensation premium volume and the certified self-insurers' liabilities plus the amount of expense incurred for administration of self insurance.

-The following paragraphs provide an explanation of the methodology to develop the proposed rates for the workers' compensation research and evaluation group.
+The following paragraphs provide an explanation of the methodology the department used to develop the proposed rates for the workers' compensation research and evaluation group.

-To determine the revenue need, the department considered the following factors that are applicable to the workers' compensation and research and evaluation group: (i) the appropriations in the General Appropriations Act for fiscal year 2013 from Account No. 0036 and from General Revenue Fund - Insurance Companies Maintenance Tax and Insurance Department Fees; (ii) estimated other costs statutorily required to be paid from these two funds, such as fringe benefits and statewide allocated costs; and (iii) an estimated cash amount to finance costs from these two funds from the end of the 2013 fiscal year until the next assessment collection period in 2014.
+To determine the revenue need, the department considered the following factors that are applicable to the workers' compensation and research and evaluation group: (i) the appropriations in the General Appropriations Act for fiscal year 2014 from Account No. 0036 and from General Revenue Fund - Insurance Companies Maintenance Tax and Insurance Department Fees; (ii) estimated other costs statutorily required to be paid from this funding source, such as fringe benefits and statewide allocated costs; and (iii) an estimated cash amount to finance costs from this funding source from the end of the 2014 fiscal year until the next assessment collection period in 2015.
 The department adds these three factors to determine the total revenue need.

-The department reduced the total revenue need by subtracting the estimated fund balance at August 31, 2012.
+The department reduced the total revenue need by subtracting the estimated fund balance at August 31, 2013.
 The resulting balance is the estimated revenue need from maintenance taxes.
-The department adjusted the revenue need by taking into consideration the balance of the Comptroller of Public Accounts tax allocation account for the Division of Workers' Compensation.
 The department calculated the maintenance tax rate by dividing the estimated revenue need by the estimated assessment base.

 - 2. FISCAL NOTE.
-Joe Meyer, assistant chief financial officer, has determined that for each year of the first five years the proposal will be in effect, the expected fiscal impact on state government is estimated income of \$126,697,661 to the state's general revenue fund.
+Joe Meyer, assistant chief financial officer, has determined that for each year of the first five years the proposal will be in effect, the expected fiscal impact on state government is estimated income of \$143,589,287 to the state's general revenue fund.
 There will be no fiscal implications for local government as a result of enforcing or administering the proposed section, and there will be no effect on local employment or local economy. - 3.
 PUBLIC BENEFIT/COST NOTE.
-Mr. Meyer also has determined that for each year of the first five years the amended section is in effect, the public benefit expected as a result of enforcing the section will be facilitation in the collection of maintenance tax and fee assessments.
+Mr. Meyer also has determined that for each year of the first five years the amended section is in effect, the public benefit expected as a result of enforcing the section will be facilitating the collection of maintenance tax and fee assessments.

-The cost in 2013 to an insurer that receives premiums in 2012 will be: for motor vehicle insurance, .072 of 1 percent of those gross premiums; for casualty insurance, fidelity, guaranty, and surety bonds, .151 of 1 percent of those gross premiums; for fire insurance and allied lines, including inland marine, .305 of 1 percent of those gross premiums; for workers' compensation insurance, .108 of 1 percent of those gross premiums; and for title insurance, .151 of 1 percent of those gross premiums.
+The cost in 2014 to an insurer that received premiums in 2013 will be: for motor vehicle insurance, .061 of 1 percent of those gross premiums; for casualty insurance, fidelity, guaranty, and surety bonds, .112 of 1 percent of those gross premiums; for fire insurance and allied lines, including inland marine, .365 of 1 percent of those gross premiums; for workers' compensation insurance, .065 of 1 percent of those gross premiums; and for title insurance, .072 of 1 percent of those gross premiums.